ghc-proposals/ghc-proposals/README.rst

 Who is the committee
 --------------------

-The current members of the GHC steering committe, who you can reach by email at ghc-steering-committee@haskell.org, are:
+The current members of the GHC steering committee, who you can reach by email at ghc-steering-committee@haskell.org, are:

 ======================  ====================================================  =========